rebleo/theEmojiPalette/README.md

 ### to Do ‼️

-* Public Palette:
+1. Public Palette:

-⋅⋅*organize the one.json color⋅⋅
+*organize the one.json color

-⋅⋅*process color data? or hand code by eye?⋅⋅
+*process color data? or hand code by eye?

-⋅⋅*make example sketch using data set⋅⋅
+*make example sketch using data set

-* EP Software:
+2. EP Software:

-⋅⋅*just dump a usable version online⋅⋅
+*just dump a usable version online⋅⋅

-⋅⋅*fix txt canvas so you can clear previous image search⋅⋅
+*fix txt canvas so you can clear previous image search⋅⋅

-⋅⋅*the search engine: add more query terms &/or make it less rigid⋅⋅
+*the search engine: add more query terms &/or make it less rigid⋅⋅

-* the Emoji Primitives:
+3. the Emoji Primitives:

-⋅⋅*sketch out system diagram⋅⋅
+*sketch out system diagram⋅⋅

-⋅⋅*make assets⋅⋅
+*make assets⋅⋅

 ##### xo r